 Here is the drawdown for treadling as Double Weave.
 I will not show you my sample, as I really messed up!
 I had to re-sley the reed to make the warp ends much denser for Double Weave -- and somewhere along the way my shed got really boggled up.
 I do have a sample, but again, not for public consumption ;o)

-Yes, this would work well with a collapse-weave technique, with one layer shrinking and pulling in while the other layer would "pouf" and add texture.
-Even with the poor shed I had -- owing mostly to the fact that I was using two different attachments to tie up my treadles, and their lengths varied -- I could tell from my sample that this structure has promise.
+Yes, this would work well with a collapse-cloth technique, with one layer shrinking and pulling in while the other layer would "pouf" and add texture.
+Even with the poor shed I had -- owing mostly to the fact that I was using two different devices (Texsolv and metal hooks) to tie up my treadles, and their lengths varied -- I could tell from my sample that this structure has promise.

 And here is the second treadling, an advancing point-twill.
-Again, if you take away the tabby, it's exactly like variation #2 for Echo Weave.
+Again, if you take away the tabby, it's exactly like variation #2 for Echo.

 Here is how the two samples wove up.
 (The first treadling appears at the bottom of the photo and the second is at the top.)